About Fashion Footprint

 4. TRADE UNIONS, GOVERNMENTS, NGOs, CAMPAIGNING GROUPS AND STUDENTS

 This is the most diverse group of stakeholders we work with and can be broadly seen as civil society and government.
 All input and feedback from this group has a significant impact on our work.
 This year, as with others, we have been busy working with various members of this group.
-For example, we continue to work with DFID, the Government department responsible for overseas aid, to build management skills and improve working conditions in factories in the Indian sub-continent.

 5. OTHER RETAILERS AND BRANDS

 We regularly collaborate with other high street retailers on a wide variety of projects and initiatives.
 Good examples of this are the Accord on Fire and Building Safety in Bangladesh, our involvement in the Joint Turkey Project, the Better Cotton Initiative, Canopy and the Sustainable Clothing Action Plan.
 For more on all these activities, see Our Products.